what is a solid state drive ssd in a laptop 1

 Keeping the SSD within its specified operating conditions, such as maintaining an optimal temperature range and protecting it from physical shocks or vibrations, can also contribute to its longevity.
 Regularly monitoring the SSD’s health and performance allows for proactive measures to be taken if any issues arise.

-This image is property of www.lifewire.com.
+This image is the property of www.lifewire.com.

 SSD vs HDD: Which One to Choose?